vvpetkov/JavaScript-March-2020-Preparation/04.Loops/Homework/Homework Description Loops.md

+Description of each of the tasks in the homework.

 ### Problem 1.
 Numbers from 1 to N

 Write a program that reads a positive integer `n` and prints all the numbers from `1 to n`, on a single line, separated by a space.